BCI / Brain-Computer Interface Race

 About the Team

 "For five years now, I have been working with our pilot Francesco.
 During this time, we have become close friends and he is strongly involved in our development," says team manager Luca Tonin.
 His team from the Intelligent Autonomous System (IAS) laboratory at the University of Padova has been developing their BCI technology since 2014/15 and has been part of the CYBATHLON from the beginning.
-They use a brain-computer interface based on electroencephalography (EEG).
-Their approach strongly relies on mutual learning in which both, user and decoder, have to learn from each other to achieve solid performance.

 "Francesco and I are similar when it comes to determination.
 We both set our goals high and are really committed to achieving them.
 Our whole team is highly motivated to demonstrate our technology at the CYBATHLON.
 We believe in its great potential to be used in the future by people with disabilities in their everyday life, for example we hope that it will be possible to operate a cell phone or a wheelchair using BCI", concludes Luca.